 Rewards Rate

-- 5x points on directly booked flights and hotels booked through American Express Travel (up to $500,000)
+- 5x points on prepaid hotels booked with American Express Travel®

 Welcome Offer